rachel170/tp/docs/DeveloperGuide.md

 last review session initiated in the deck to the `Deck` class, which will be displayed in the Main Mode of FlashNotes, under the relevant Deck's name.

-Review Statistics will be saved as the `Deck::resultStatistics` attribute as a String in the current `Deck` class design implementation.
+Review Statistics will be saved as the `resultStatistics` attribute as a String in the current `Deck` class design implementation.
 As a String, it can be easily retrieved and displayed to the user through the UI component.
 As such, only review sessions initiated from an existing deck will be saved to the relevant deck.